GHROTIC/xu-mini-m-guide/README.md

 Q2: Why does my Wifi Dongle not work with PlumOS?

 A1: PlumOS may not have the drivers for your specific USB Dongle.
-The current verified USB Dongles that work with PlumOS include the TP-Link Nano AC600(Archer T2U Nano), the generic green Wifi5+BT AC600 Driver Free (8821CU) and the EDUP 802.11AC Dongle(RTL88x2BU).
+The current verified USB Dongles that work with PlumOS include the TP-Link Nano AC600(Archer T2U Nano), the generic green Wifi5+BT AC600 Driver Free (8821CU), the EDUP 802.11AC Dongle(RTL88x2BU) and the MT7601 802.11n Red Background w/ White N Logo (Unknown).

 <br>